Mehar-singh96/Portfolio/README.md

 Email: meharsingh9966@gmail.com

-This portfolio is a compilation of notebooks and my projects which I completed to gain some hands-on experience in the software development and data science domain.
+This portfolio is a compilation of notebooks and my projects which I completed to gain some hands-on experience in the data science domain and software development.

 Halifax Public Library SQL Application - [github](https://github.com/Mehar-singh96/Halifax_Public_Library_PHP_SQL_Application.git)